henry-county/hc_playbook/README.md

 1. Install Ansible on your control machine `pip install ansible`.
 2. Make at least one ssh connection normally to add the clients to your known_hosts file.
 3. (Optional) Set the python interpreter in your hosts file to `ansible_python_interpreter=/usr/bin/python`.
-4. Run the playbook in the project by running `ansible-playbook hc_playbook/playbooks/playbookname.yml -kK`.
+4. Run the playbook in the project by running `ansible-playbook hc_playbook/playbooks/playbookname.yml -kK`. [^1]

+[^1]: -kK is only required if you do not have ssh keys uploaded for the servers you are updating.